feiloo/nextflow_workflows/readme.md

 ## Setup

+there are multiple ways of running the workflow. the simplest way is to run (portable) from a single folder, but WARNING this pipeline requires a few terabytes of free storage.

-there are multiple ways of running the workflow. for now we recommend running on a single host with conda.
+for now we recommend running on a single host with conda.

 Dependencies: